Set For Life: Odds of Winning a Prize

 After you have made the claim for one of Set For Life’s top two prizes, a validation meeting will take place, part of which will involve setting up the annuity policy.

 A representative of the National Lottery will attend this meeting to validate the winning ticket.
 A broker from the annuity provider will also attend to set up the policy.
 You will have some forms to fill in and sign, such as a National Lottery prize claim form and documents relating to the annuity policy.
-Winners under 18 years of age will need a parent or guardian to countersign some of the forms.

 Once that’s all done, the necessary steps will be taken to set up the annuity payments.
 Camelot advises that it will aim to ensure that the policy is set up within four weeks from the validation meeting.